 Have you decided to stop daydreaming about becoming a lawyer and begin working toward becoming one?
-That’s good news!
-But if you want to reach this ambition, you need to know the law school requirements and how to successfully achieve them.
+That's good news!
+But to reach this goal, you'll need to know the law school requirements and how to achieve them successfully.

-Aspiring lawyers have to go through a variety of steps before they become qualified to practice law in the US.
+Aspiring lawyers have to go through various steps before they become qualified to practice law in the US.
 These steps include getting a graduate degree, meeting the minimum requirements to get into law school, passing the bar exam, and more.

 All of this costs money and requires years of sacrifice and dedication.
 But no matter how taxing the journey may seem, you can certainly achieve it.
 And when you do become a licensed lawyer, we promise it'll all be worth it.